Linyou/taichi-ngp-renderer/README.md

 This code supports real-time rendering GUI interactions with less than 1GB VRAM.
 Here are the functionality that the GUI offers:

 - **Camera:**
-  - keyboard and mouse control
+  - Keyboard and mouse control
   - DoF
 - **Rendering:**
-  - different resolution
-  - the number of samples for each ray
+  - The number of samples for each ray
-  - transparency threshold (Stop ray marching)
+  - Transparency threshold (Stop ray marching)
-  - show depth
+  - Show depth
 - **Export:**
   - Snapshot
   - Video recording (Required [ffmpeg](https://docs.taichi-lang.org/docs/export_results#install-ffmpeg-on-windows))